ddund/fsp-server-container/README.md

 Don't forget the `.` before the filename.
 You can [read more about them here](https://man.freebsd.org/cgi/man.cgi?query=fspd&sektion=1&manpath=freebsd-ports).

-## Example quadlet file
+## Example quadlet files
+If you don't know what Podman Quadlet is you can [read more about them here](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html
-This example uses a privileged container with a unique user namespace (UserNS=auto).
-For context, see this [Podman discussion](https://github.com/containers/podman/discussions/13728 )
+).
+These examples uses a privileged container with a unique user namespace (UserNS=auto).
+For context, see this [Podman discussion](https://github.com/containers/podman/discussions/13728).

+### Standard Ethernet MTU

 Be sure to replace `PATH_TO_CONF_FILE` and `PATH_TO_SHARED_DIR` with your actual file paths.